security-egg/securityegg/_posts/2021-05-01-cyber-defense-path.md

     </li>
     <li style="margin-top: 1rem">
      <i><b>If a DNS query has a TTL of 24 hours, what number would the dig query show?</b></i><br>
-	The networking time passess fast.
+	Networking time passess fast.
 Time To Live is measured in seconds, so you just have to compute 3600 x 24 = 86400.
     </li>
   </ul>
 </p>